 Sylvan Hills Elementary School

-Sylvan Hills Elementary School's student population of 421 students has declined by 16% over five school years.
+Sylvan Hills Elementary School's student population of 421 students has stayed relatively flat over five school years.

 The teacher population of 29 teachers has stayed relatively flat over five school years.

 Sylvan Hills Elementary School is ranked within the top 50% of all 998 schools in Arkansas (based off of combined math and reading proficiency testing data) for the 2018-19 school year.